Pets tend to shed a lot of hair — especially in the spring. This can be a trying time if you are allergic to dander.

 - Toy poodle

-And, naturally, there are some cat breeds that shed a lot more than others.
+And, naturally, some cat breeds that shed a lot more than others.
 Which cats tend to shed less?

 My Pet Sheds Too Much!

-Pretty much all dogs and cats shed hair.
-But if there is excessive hair shedding, you’ll need to find out the reasons behind it.
-Over-shedding in pets could be caused by an illness, parasite, skin infection, or allergies and flea infection.
+Over-shedding could be caused by an illness, parasite, skin infection, or allergies and flea infection.

-One of the easy ways to manage a pet shedding problem is simply to brush the coat regularly.
+One easy way to manage shedding is simply to brush the coat regularly.
 Brushing daily should help control shedding.

 - A shedding blade will work wonders in your household.

-- A slicker brush or Love Glove (pictured below) is also helpful.
+- A slicker brush or Love Glove is also helpful.

-Another thing you can do is to use a special “de-shedding” shampoo that is specifically made for the purpose of dealing with shedding hair.
+Another thing you can do is to use a special “de-shedding” shampoo.
 Do not use very hot or cold water when giving a bath — the extreme temperatures may harm the pet’s coat.
 Use warm water.

 Supplements and Diet

-If none of this stops your pet shedding problem, consult your veterinarian, who may prescribe some supplements.
+If none of this stops excessive shedding, consult your veterinarian, who may prescribe some supplements.

 The most common supplements prescribed are omega-3 and olive oil, natural products that have been found to be effective in treating excessive hair loss.
 You can also add olive oil directly to your dog’s dry food — 1 teaspoon per 15 pounds of your dog’s weight.
-So if your dog weighs 30 pounds, you would add 2 teaspoons of olive oil to the dog food.
-Yet another supplement that might help is called Vitacoat Plus.
+So if your dog weighs 30 pounds, you would add 2 teaspoons of olive oil to the food.

-In the video below, Dr. Marty Becker explains more:
+In this video, Dr. Marty Becker explains more:

 Diet also plays a huge role.
-Pets that get a balanced diet will shed much less hair.
+Pets who get a balanced diet will shed much less hair.
 So offer a high-quality dog food or cat food.
-Most pets do well with a super-premium food containing fewer grains and more meat.
-Sprinkle some fresh vegetables into your pet’s dry food — they’re high in healthy nutrients that are good for skin.
+Sprinkle some fresh vegetables into your pet’s dry food — they’re high in nutrients that are good for skin.
 Ask your veterinarian if mineral supplements are in order.